 - 2-4 tablespoons coconut oil if necessary

-- Place tasted sunflower seeds into the bowl of a food processor.
+Place tasted sunflower seeds into the bowl of a food processor (I seriously LOVE mine, and have used it for over a decade!).
 Whir for a couple of minutes and watch as the sunflower seeds turn into a flour and then start to clump up a bit as it converts towards a butter!

 Any of the links in my posts may be affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your support is much appreciated and pays for the cost of running this free resource!